seborama/govcr/README.md

 A **track replaying mutator** transforms the track after it was matched and retrieved from the cassette.
 It does not change the cassette file.

 While a track replaying mutator could change the request, it serves no purpose since the request has already been made and matched to a track by the time the replaying mutator is invoked.
 The reason for supplying the request in the replaying mutator is for information.
 In some situations, the request details are needed to transform the response.

+The **track replaying mutator** additionally receives an informational copy of the current HTTP request in the track's `Response` under the `Request` field i.e. `Track.Response.Request`.
+This is useful for tailoring track replays with current request information.
+See TestExample3 for illustration.

 Refer to the tests for examples (search for `WithTrackRecordingMutators` and `WithTrackReplayingMutators`).